ranpariyachetan/FormulaTree/Readme.md

 # How to test this code?

-* Clode this repo to local machine.
+* Clone this repo to local machine.
 * Open command prompt or terminal.
 * Navigate to `src` folder.
 * Run command